duycs/demo-netcore/README.md

 - Login to CircleCI with your Github: https://circleci.com/vcs-authorize/
 - Then grant authorization your Github Repository for CircleCI
-- On CircleCI dashboard, click ADD-PROJECTS, chooe your project which you want to deploy on Heroku, Click Set-Up-Project.
+- On CircleCI dashboard, click ADD-PROJECTS, chooe your project which you want to deploy on Heroku, click Set-Up-Project.
 - At Set up project, choose Operating System is Linux then click Start-building
 - After that is done, you will need to set up environment variables for your CircleCI project at Setting:
 ```